cfengine/documentation/reference/promise-types/files.markdown

 ```

-**Notes**:
-The regular expression must be used in conjunction with the
-`exec_program` test.
-In this way the program must both return exit
-status 0 and its output must match the regular expression.
-The entire
-output must be matched (see [Anchored vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

 #### exec_program

+**Description**: Execute this command on each file and match if the exit
+status is zero

+This is part of the customizable file search criteria.
+If the
+user-defined program returns exit status 0, the file is considered
+matched.

 **Type**: `string`

 **Allowed input range**: `"?(/.*)`

-**Description**: Execute this command on each file and match if the exit
-status is zero

 **Example**: